photo/documentation/docs/faq/MobileApps.markdown

 * Add titles, descriptions, privacy settings, and tags
 * Share photos via email, Twitter, and Facebook
 * Add filters to your photos
-* Purchase a monthly Pro account plan (iPhone only, Android coming soon)
+* Purchase a monthly Pro account plan

+## Does the iPhone app work on iPad too?
+Yes.

 ## I have a limited data plan.
 Can I limit uploads to wifi only?
 Sure.